How to Get Rid of Carpenter Ants Before They Cause Harm

-Learn what carpenter ants look like and how to manage an infestation in your home.
+Learn what carpenter ants look like and how to manage an infestation in your home before the damage is done.

 The sight of the largest pest ant in the US crawling across the kitchen floor can be alarming to homeowners who often seek ways to get rid of carpenter ants when they swarm in the spring and early summer.